tldr-pages/tldr/pages/common/cargo-rustdoc.md

 `cargo rustdoc {{options}} --{{args}}`

-- Open the documentation in browser:
+- Open the documentation in the browser:

 `cargo rustdoc --open`